Oscar Zamora (politician): Death

-Zamora Medinaceli suffered a stroke in August 2017, and remained in a coma for two months.
+Zamora suffered a stroke in August 2017, and remained in a coma for two months.
 The Senate of Bolivia paid tribute to him in September 2017.
-He died on November 17, 2017, in his home city of Tarija.
+He died on 17 November 2017, in his home city of Tarija.
 The government of Tarija announced a 90-day mourning period after the news of his death broke.
 President Evo Morales expressed his condolences.